DavidAnson/markdownlint-cli2/README.md

 Glob expressions (from the globby library):
 - * matches any number of characters, but not /
 - ? matches a single character, but not /
-- ** matches any number of characters, including / (when it's the only thing in a path part)
+- ** matches any number of characters, including /
 - {} allows for a comma-separated list of "or" expressions
 - ! or # at the beginning of a pattern negate the match
+- : at the beginning identifies a literal file path

 Dot-only glob:
 - The command "markdownlint-cli2 ." would lint every file in the current directory tree which is probably not intended